ZoeBrunet/phosphorylation_prediction/README.md

 To create a data set you will need a dump of Phospho.ELM or of dbtpm database.
 The programs create_training_set_phospho_ELM.py and create_training_dbtpm.py, will automatically request the orthoDB database to find ortholog of each protein.

 It will return a csv files where you can find alignment score for each pull of protein.
+This file is in data/csv/pattern/file_pattern_phospho_sites.csv
 ```console
 foo@bar:~$ python create_training_set_phospho_ELM.py pattern file
 foo@bar:~$ python create_training_dbtpm.py pattern file